Blocking Blue Light at Night Helps You Sleep

 The pineal gland receives signals from the eyes about the intensity and colors of light they receive (this is also true for chickens, who lay eggs more frequently in summer than in winter).
 Blue light means daylight, as does greater light intensity.
 The pineal gland relays this message to the pituitary gland, which delays the production of melatonin.
 This is why the survey asked how long before bedtime the use of screen devices was stopped.

-The Memory Foam Mattress Blog article Counting Sheep – Getting to Sleep addresses the issue of insomnia – the difficulty or inability of getting to sleep.
+A previous article we published, Counting Sheep – Getting to Sleep addresses the issue of insomnia and the difficulty or inability of getting quality sleep.
 There may be physiological, medical, mental, and emotional reasons for sleeplessness.
 On the other hand, this is often the result of our activities.
-In this case, I call it Induced Insomnia.
+In this case, I call it “induced Insomnia.”

 Avoid Screen-Induced Insomnia